If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 9. LiON Cooler X40A

-Although it has a hefty price tag, the LiON X40 cooler definitely has its advantages over other electric coolers.
+Although it has a hefty price tag, the LiON X40 cooler definitely has its advantages over some of the other best electric coolers.
 Mainly, it cools using a rechargeable 173Wh lithium-ion battery and can be recharged via AC, DC and even solar panels.
 The battery lasts about 10 hours before it needs a recharge and it can keep your food anywhere from zero degrees to 32 degrees Fahrenheit.
 And the digital panel makes it extra easy to control.
 Speaking of easy, the handle and wheels make it extra convenient to carry around.
 It’s pricey, but man is it convenient.

 10. Lifestyle Electric Cool and Warmer

-With over 1,000 reviews and 4.3 stars on Amazon, the Lifestyle Electric Cooler has made a lot of car campers plenty satisfied.
+With over 1,000 reviews and a 4.4-star average on Amazon, the Lifestyle Electric Cooler has made a lot of car campers plenty satisfied.
 It does so by keeping food and beverages at a nice refrigerated temperature of 40 degrees Fahrenheit and can be powered by both AC and DC outlets thanks to two separate available power cords.
 It even has a set of small wheels on the bottom making it convenient to move around.
 And the 48-quart capacity allows you to pack in about 60 cans worth of beverages.

 11. AstroAI Thermoelectric Car Cooler (26 Quarts)

 This AstroAI cooler will not give you days’ worth of frozen food.
-But it’s nearly one-tenth of the price of other options, and if you’re looking for an electric cooler for an overnight trip or even to just ferry dairy and perishables home from the supermarket on a scorching day, it’s a great find.
+But it’s nearly one-tenth of the price of other options, and if you’re looking for the best electric cooler for an overnight trip or even to just ferry dairy and perishables home from the supermarket on a scorching day, it’s a great find.
 The cooler body holds temperature so well that it maintains ice-cooled temps for a day even without electricity, but when plugged into your car or boat’s 12V outlet, it keeps the inner temperature up to 32 degrees below ambient temp.

 It does come with a few disclaimers, though.
 First, do not plug it into the 24V lighter outputs found in heavy-duty vehicles.
 Second, don’t overpack it so you crowd the vent fans built into the lid.
 Finally, be sure you do not keep it plugged into your car when the engine is off because it will drain your car battery.
 But a light-duty electric cooler for $86 is a sweet deal when you consider that a Yeti cooler that is 12 quarts smaller and has no electric assist is over twice the price.